April grew up with a passion for writing about her personal experiences and a desire to help others through her writings.

-What Makes People so Bitter about Multi-Level Companies like Mary Kay?
+What Makes People So Bitter About Multi-Level Companies Like Mary Kay?

 - Does the blame get twisted around when they don't make sales fast enough and then try to make themselves feel better by blaming the company, accusing it of forcing them to fail?